 Common Resources Catalog

 The Common Resources Catalog page shows your common resources and the prebuilt resources available to you.
-When you're ready to define your own common resource and map it to one of your API providers, go to Defining common resource & Transformations.
+When you're ready to define your own common resources and map to one of your API providers, see Defining Common Resources & Transformations.